Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

-Alfonso Rivas -- 1-for-3 in his last game -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Brandon Woodruff on the mound, on September 5 at 6:35 PM ET.
+Alfonso Rivas -- batting .250 with four doubles, two walks and two RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Freddy Peralta on the mound, on September 6 at 12:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Brewers.
+He had a hitless performance in his most recent game (0-for-1) against the Brewers.

 Alfonso Rivas Game Info & Props vs. the Brewers